msu-sp20-cosc458/lect9-demba1/README.md

 For example, you can head to www.example.com, or you can navigate to a different page by adding the "/about" path and going to www.example.com/about (in our case, '/about' doesn't exist on example.com's server, so it won't load).

 You can do something similar with Flask too! instead of using `@app.route('/')`, you can return a different page by assigning a different path using `@app.route('/about')` or any path you choose.
 Try out the paths with the boilerplate code provided!

+1. What URL has na alert that says "This is the index page?" index.html

+3. What URL says "Hellow, World?" hello.html